 - Lighter fluid

 Try to plan ahead for any emergencies that may occur.
-Use this power outage food list to provide for the basic items you and your family needs.
+Use this power outage food list to provide the basic items you and your family need.